§ CompareHonest, not marketing

 Pick Sarthi if

-You run a specialty practice, your admin work is bleeding into evenings, and you want one system that handles the day — not four point tools that each own 10%.
+You run a medical practice, your admin work is bleeding into evenings, and you want one system that handles the day — not four point tools that each own 10%.

 Pick offshore BPO if